busterjs/prefsink/Readme.md

 # API

-### `preferences.home`
+### `prefsink.home`

-String, contains the path to where Preferences thinks the user's home directory is.
+String, contains the path to where Prefsink thinks the user's home directory is.

-### `preferences.locations`
+### `prefsink.locations`

 Array of strings.
-The locations Preferences will attempt to load, in preferred order.
+The locations Prefsink will attempt to load, in preferred order.
 Default value is

     exports.locations = [